ianmelendez95/nube/README.md

 AWS.

 It very much works (_when_ it works, `${READER_DEITY}` help you if you have any errors).
-However, it started as a cheeky dig at the microservices craze, illustrating the obsession taken to an extreme.
+Starting as a cheeky dig at the microservices craze, it's an illustration of the obsession taken to an extreme.
-As I worked on the concept I found it to be surprisingly fun to interact with AWS (hats off to the Amazon teams that make it all a reality!).
+As I worked on the concept it turned out to be surprisingly fun to interact with AWS (hats off to the Amazon teams that make it all a reality!).
 One thing led to another, and I found myself fleshing out a full blown MVP.
 This is despite being fully prepared to let it stay a goofy idea, pitched to a group of